Artistic Director and Principal Conductor: Carmel Bach Festival

 In opera, Paul’s successes have included Gluck’s Iphigenie en Tauride at the Komische Oper Berlin, Britten’s Rape of Lucretia at the Teatro Real Madrid, Handel’s Orlando at Scottish Opera and Opera Australia, Handel’s Jephtha at Welsh National Opera and Handel’s Riccardo Primo at the Staatstheater Karlsruhe.

-Recent and future highlights include Orquesta Sinfonica de Galicia, Melbourne Symphony Orchestra, Baltimore Symphony Orchestra, Hong Kong Sinfonietta, Les Violons du Roy, Utah Symphony, National Taiwan Symphony the New World Symphony Orchestra, Polish National Radio Symphony Orchestra, Bournemouth Symphony Orchestra and Moscow State Symphony Orchestra.
+Recent and future highlights include the Chofu International Music Festival, Orquesta Sinfonica de Galicia, Warsaw Philharmonic, Melbourne Symphony Orchestra, Baltimore Symphony Orchestra, Hong Kong Sinfonietta, Les Violons du Roy, Seoul Philharmonic, the New World Symphony Orchestra and a revival of Mozart’s Cosi fan tutte at the Royal Danish Opera.

 For 11 years Paul was the Associate Conductor of the Academy of Ancient Music with whom he toured extensively and made recordings of Schutz choral music, Mozart’s singspiel ‘Zaide’ and two discs of music by John Tavener, commissioned for the AAM.
 Three of these CDs were nominated for Grammy (USA) and Gramophone (UK) awards.
 He was Principal Guest Conductor of the English Chamber Orchestra for 6 years, collaborating with artists such as Kiri Te Kanawa, Joshua Bell, Maria João Pires, Mstislav Rostropovich and Magdalena Kozena.
 Elsewhere, he has recorded CDs of Strauss, Hartmann, Handel’s Riccardo Primo and Athalia, and a highly acclaimed CD of Elgar’s Nursery Suite for Harmonia Mundi.
 With the Münchner Rundfunkorchester he has recorded two CDs for Sony: one that includes Prokovief Peter and the Wolf and the other, “under the stars”, in collaboration with violinist Charlie Siem.